TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-ski-season-guide.md

 - **Average Year:** 280-320 inches
 - **Low Snow Year:** 220-260 inches

-**Comparison to Other Resorts:**
-- Telluride: 309 inches
-- Steamboat: 349 inches
-- Wolf Creek: 465 inches
-- Vail: 354 inches
-- Aspen Highlands: 300 inches
+**Note on Snowfall:**

-Telluride receives moderate snowfall by Colorado standards—less than northern resorts but benefiting from drier, lighter snow due to southwest location.
+Telluride receives moderate snowfall by Colorado standards—less than some northern resorts—but benefits from drier, lighter "champagne powder" due to its southwest location in the San Juan Mountains.
+Quality often trumps quantity here.

 ## Month-by-Month Breakdown